crislozano/getting-cleaning-course-project/README.md

 # Getting and Cleaning Data - Course Project
 Peer-graded Assignment: Getting and Cleaning Data Course Project

-This repo contains an R script, run_analysis.R, does the following:
+This repo contains an R script, run_analysis.R, that does the following:

 1. Download the dataset and unzip it if it does not already exist in the working directory
 2. Loads the activity and feature info